manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme.md

 ## How does it work?

 Manifold SQL plugs into the java compiler using the `jdk.compiler.Plugin` SPI.
-This hook enables the framework to intercept the compiler's type resolver so that it can produce schema and query types on-demand as the compiler encounters them.
-This aspect of the framework can be thought of as a _just-in-time_ type generator.
-It makes automatic entity projection and inline, type-safe SQL a reality.
-Similar features in other languages include Type Providers in F#, Source Generators in C#, and Gosu's Open Type System.
+This hook enables the framework to intercept the compiler's type resolver so that it can generate types on-demand as the compiler encounters them.
+This unique aspect of the framework can be thought of as _just-in-time_ type generation.
+It is what makes on-the-fly schema type projection and inline, type-safe SQL a reality.

 A standard JDBC connection supplies the metadata backing the schema and query types.
 This is configurable using a simple JSON `.dbconfig` file, which provides a JDBC URL, driver properties, and other optional settings.
-Importantly, since the connection is used only for static analysis during compilation, the database can be void of data.
+Importantly, since the connection is used only for static analysis during compilation, the database can be void of data; only the database schema is required.
+Using metadata acquired directly from the database guarantees the schema types, SQL queries, and commands you use are _always_ 100% type-safe and compatible with your database.

-Using metadata acquired directly from a JDBC connection guarantees the schema entities, SQL queries, and commands you use are 100% type-safe and compatible with your database.
-Additionally, it allows Manifold SQL to target a much wider range of database products.
+> Similar features in other languages include Type Providers in F#, Source Generators in C#, and Gosu's Open Type System.

 ## Full documentation on the way. . .

 ## Coming _**real**_ soon. . .